 - Watch the sunset and sunrise over Uluru

-- Tour around the base of Uluru with your guide
+- Walk around the base of majestic Uluru with your guide

-- Guided walks at Mala and Mutitjulu Waterhole
+- Enjoy guided walks at Mala and Mutitjulu Waterhole

 - Learning about the Aboriginal Tjukurpa (Dreaming) and rock art